gksdusql94/gksdusql94/README.md

 ### Facts About Me
-👋  Hi, I’m @Yeonbi Han, MD(DKM, Doctor ofr Korean Medicine) and Data Science Student in The City University of New York (CUNY) Graduate Center.
-As a data-driven healthcare professional, I leverage my background as a medical doctor and my expertise in data science  to tackle healthcare challenges.
-My passion lies in extracting actionable insights from pharmaceutical and healthcare data to drive evidence-based decision-making, improving patient outcomes and operational efficiencies.
+👋 Hello, I'm Yeonbi Han.
+I hold a Doctor of Korean Medicine (MD, DKM) license and a Master’s degree in Data Science.
+I am currently pursuing a Ph.D. in Applied Mathematics and Statistics (Statistics Track) at Stony Brook University.
+I am passionate about leveraging healthcare data to support data-driven decision-making, with the goal of improving patient outcomes and enhancing the operational efficiency of clinical trials and pharmaceutical research.

-👀 I hold a bachelor’s degree in Medicine, as well as a bachelor’s in Computer Engineering and Artificial Intelligence.
-With 3 years of experience as a physician specializing in Oriental Medicine, my true passion lies in data and its ability to tell meaningful stories.
-I’m dedicated to bridging the gap between medicine and technology to create innovative healthcare solutions.
-I have worked as a Clinical Scientist Intern at Johnson & Johnson, where I analyzed medical data and built disease prediction models.
-Currently, I am a Data Science Intern at Rutgers, applying Natural Language Processing to healthcare data.
+👀 With clinical experience as a physician and a strong foundation in computer engineering and artificial intelligence, I focus on bridging the gap between medicine and data.
+At Johnson & Johnson, I worked as a Clinical Scientist Intern, where I analyzed medical data and developed disease prediction models.
+At Rutgers, I contributed to a healthcare data project applying Natural Language Processing (NLP) techniques to extract insights from unstructured data.

 ### What Can I Offer
 🌱 My journey includes developing machine learning models to predict patient outcomes, analyzing clinical trial data, and collaborating on research to enhance healthcare systems' efficiency.
 My expertise spans across: